 Sitting in the driver seat of the PP2 can warrant two different experiences depending on how the car is optioned.
 If you opt for the 301A interior, then you’ll have cloth seats, the standard gauge cluster, and the SYNC 3 touchscreen.
 Not too shabby, especially if it’s paired with the cloth Recaros.
 Not as many creature comforts, but you didn’t buy the PP2 to hard park at the mall, did you?
 Now, if you do like those creature comforts, you can shell out a few more grand and step up to the 401A Equipment Group.
 This comes with the leather interior with optional Red Line coloring and most famously, the Digital Gauge Cluster.
 If there’s anything that the Mustang GT PP2 has over the Shelby, it’s that beautiful gauge cluster.
 Totally customizable and totally awesome.

 Regardless of how you equip the car, both the GT350 and GT PP2 have interiors that you can easily throw around the track and stay planted in the seat (with the help of those Recaros) or take on a long road trip and stay rather comfortable - thanks to that MagneRide suspension!

 Which Is For You?

 Well, that question really comes down to a couple of main points.
-First and most prominent is price.
+First, and most prominent, is price.
 Obviously, you’re going to shell out a couple more bucks for the Shelby.
-But, that makes sense -- it’s the Shelby!
+But, that makes sense: It’s the Shelby!
 You’re paying for the name, the Voodoo engine, the history, and all of the other great things that come with the GT350.

 However, that doesn’t mean that the Performance Package 2 is a slouch - it makes the standard Mustang GT poised and ready for battle with whatever comes its way whether it’s on a road course or curvy backroad.
-Regardless of where you’re leaning with your choice, any Mustang enthusiast would be happy with either to of these cars in their driveway.
+Regardless of where you’re leaning with your choice, any Mustang enthusiast would be happy with either of these cars in their driveway.